Dhool: Plot

-Meanwhile, Sornam and her brother Aadhi are local goons involved in many illegal activities with Kaalaipandi supporting them incognito.
-One day, Eswari accidentally collides with Aadhi, following which he tries to hit her, but she is saved by Arumugam.
+Meanwhile, Sornakka and her brother Aadhi are local goons who are involved in many illegal activities, with Kaalaipandi supporting them.
+One day, Eswari accidentally collides with Aadhi, following which he tries to hit her, but is saved by Arumugam.
 In the ensuing scuffle, Arumugam fractures Aadhi's hands.
-Now, Sornaka and Aadhi set an eye on Arumugam and decide to trouble him.
-They, along with Kaalaipandi's help, kidnap Arumugam and injure him badly.
+Sornakka and Aadhi set an eye on Arumugam and decided to trouble him.
+Along with Kaalaipandi's help, Sornakka and Aadhi kidnap Arumugam and injure him.
 Kaalaipandi also informs that he will never take any action against the chemical factory in his village.
-Narain, Swapna, and Eswari rescue and treat Arumugam.
-Arumugam discloses the true image of Kaalaipandi and the culprits behind him to Eswari and Narain.
+Swapna rescues and treats Arumugam.
+Arumugam discloses Kaalaipandi's true face and the culprits behind him to Eswari and Mundakanni.
+Arumugam decides to take revenge on Kaalaipandi and tarnish his image among the public.
+Arumugam uses Kaalaipandi's memopad and forges a letter using Kaalapandi's signature with the help of Swapna, praising an adult film and requesting it to be published in a daily newspaper.